ethereum/devp2p/caps/eth.md

 Since the valid list of receipts is determined by the EVM state transition, it is not necessary to define any further validity rules for receipts in this specification.

+### Block Access List Encoding

+Block Access Lists (BALs) record all accounts and storage locations accessed during block execution, along with their post-execution values.
+BALs are not included in the block body but can be requested separately via the [GetBlockAccessLists] message.

+The BAL is RLP-encoded as a list of account changes, sorted lexicographically by address:

+    block-access-list = [account-changes₁, account-changes₂, ...]

+    account-changes = [
+        address: B_20,
+        storage-changes: [[slot: B_32, [[block-access-index: P, value: B_32], ...]], ...],
+        storage-reads: [slot₁: B_32, slot₂: B_32, ...],
+        balance-changes: [[block-access-index: P, balance: P], ...],
+        nonce-changes: [[block-access-index: P, nonce: P], ...],
+        code-changes: [[block-access-index: P, code: B], ...],
+    ]

+Where `block-access-index` indicates when the change occurred:

+- `0` for pre-execution system contract calls
+- `1...n` for transactions (in block order)
+- `n+1` for post-execution system contract calls and withdrawals

+When a BAL is received, it must be validated by computing `keccak256(rlp.encode(bal))` and comparing against the `block-access-list-hash` in the corresponding block header.
+For complete BAL generation rules, see [EIP-7928].

 ## Protocol Messages